Highlights from the Ratings and Financial Report for Textron Inc. (TXT)

 Is It Worth Investing in Textron Inc. (NYSE :TXT) Right Now?

-The average price from analysts is $48.36, which is -$1.19 below the current price.
+The average price from analysts is $48.36, which is $0.06 above the current price.
 TXT currently public float of 227.85M and currently shorts hold a 1.52% ratio of that float.
-Today, the average trading volume of TXT was 1.20M shares.
+Today, the average trading volume of TXT was 1.19M shares.

 TXT’s Market Performance